SupremeDeity/next_api_reference/README.md

 - [ ] Basic JSON Generator
 - [ ] Basic HTML Generator
-- [ ] Parse docstrings to add documentation to API endpoints.
+- [x] Parse comments to add documentation to API endpoints\*.
+- [x] Implement basic logging.

+> Block comments are parsed but they still need more testing and work.
+Comments for named exports like `export { GET }` are unsupported at the moment.

 ### Contributing